sofiaserantes/FinalProject_StreamAnalytics_G5/Generator_README.md

 pip install fastavro
 ## How to run it

-cd generator
+1. Open `Milestone1.ipynb`

-python Milestone1_ipynb
+2. Run all cells: **Kernel → Restart & Run All**

-All output files are written to the current working directory.
+All output files will be written to the current working directory.
 The script prints a confirmation line for each file created:

 ✅ order_lifecycle_events.json written